 .
 (8)

 The fitting parameters with considering the association rate of 1.68 × 10−3 s allow us to calculate the values of NFe,tot and Rd, which are also collected in Table 1.
-As seen, the calculated values of total concentration of impurity iron atom NFe,tot = (8.7±0.1)×1012 cm−3 are expectably independent on the light source and illumination intensity Will.
+As seen, the calculated values of the impurity iron atom NFe concentration,tot = (8.7±0.1)×1012 cm−3 are expectably independent of the light source and illumination intensity Will.
 This confirms the accuracy of the analysis.
-Contrariwise, the FeB dissociation rate may vary significantly with both the intensity value and used light source.
+Contrariwise, the FeB dissociation rate may vary significantly with both the intensity value and the used light source.

 According to Wijaranakula [20], the concentrations of interstitial iron atoms NFe,eq and FeB pairs NFeB before the illumination at the specified value of NFe,tot and T = 340 K are 1.3 × 1012 cm−3 and 7.4 × 1012 cm−3, respectively.
 The values of NFe,eq and NFeB were used to estimate the minority carrier diffusion length Ln in the base of the used solar cell.
 It was assumed that the dominant recombination processes are SRH recombination at Fei and FeB and intrinsic recombination.
-The required value of electron mobility µn were taken from Klaassen [26], the capture cross sections and energy levels for Fei and
+The required value of electron mobility µn was taken from Klaassen [26], the capture cross sections and energy levels for Fei and

 2.1 Dissociation rate determination